SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/session_variables/Adding_options_to_a_session_variable_control.md

 ### Example of tree control with subscription filters

-In the following example, the first subscription filter (“value=101 == 1”) will be used when subscribing to the first table (with ID 100) and the second subscription filter (“value=201 == A”) will be used when subscribing to the second table (with ID 200).
+In the following example, the first subscription filter ("value=101 == 1") will be used when subscribing to the first table (with ID 100) and the second subscription filter ("value=201 == A") will be used when subscribing to the second table (with ID 200).

 | Shape data field   | Value                            |
 | ------------------ | -------------------------------- |